2019 Britax Frontier ClickTight Review

 Installation and Fit:

-We have already tried it in a few vehicles for this review.
+We tried it in a few vehicles for this review.
 These include a 2010 Toyota Prius, a 2011 Toyota Highlander, a 2003 Chevrolet Trailblazer and a 2013 Ford Fusion.
-In every seating position tested so far, the install was rock solid within a few minutes, regardless of the experience level of the installer!
+In every seating position tested, the install was rock solid within a few minutes, regardless of the experience level of the installer!
 How about a center seat in a compact car?
 No problem, as you will see in the Toyota Prius:

 I can definitely recommend the Frontier ClickTight based on what I have seen so far.
 It has a lot of great advantages and really only a handful of minor issues that we mention for sake of completeness.